daniel-prause/daniel-prause/README.md

 # Welcome to my github profile!
 <p>
 <font size="4">
+Hi there! <br>

-Hi there!
-I'm Daniel and I like to code stuff!
+I'm Daniel and I like to code stuff!<br>
-In over 20 years of private and professional experience as a software developer, I've been working with the following languages, frameworks and databases extensively:
+In over 20 years of private and professional experience as a software developer,<br>
+I've been working with the following languages, frameworks and databases extensively:
 </font>
 </p>